NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

 ---
 ## Select
 #### Description
 This function creates a new target relation with attributes as that of source relation.
-It inserts the records of source relation which satisfies the given condition into the Target Relation.
+It inserts the records of source relation which **satisfies the given condition** into the target Relation.
 #### Arguments
  **Attribute** | **Type**         | **Description**
 ---------------|------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------